Additional Pain and Suffering Compensation

 2. Two or more amputations of limbs at or above the ankle, or at or above the wrist;

-3. The permanent loss of use of a limb such as may result from a permanent paralysis of an arm or a leg to the extent that it is ineffective for any practicable purposes in carrying out activities of daily living.
+3. The permanent loss of use of a limb, such as permanent paralysis of an arm or a leg such that the limb is ineffective in carrying out activities of daily living.
 Consideration should also be given to severe amputations that contribute to the loss of use of a limb at any level;

-4. Legal blindness which is defined by the Canadian National Institute for the Blind as worse than or equal to 20/200 with best correction in the better eye or a visual field extent of less than 20 degrees in diameter;
+4. Complete and permanent loss of vision of both eyes worse than or equal to 20/200 or 6/60 with best correction in the better eye or a visual field extent of less than 20 degrees in diameter

-6. A loss of speech such that the Veteran’s audible communication has been reduced to a level insufficient to meet needs of everyday speech and conversation;
+6. Total and permanent loss of speech where audible communication is insufficient to meet needs of everyday speech and conversation;

 7. A psychiatric condition or neurocognitive disorder, diagnosed according to the most recent version of the Diagnostic Statistical Manual of Mental Disorders, for which the Veteran requires ongoing regular treatment, and which results in the Veteran suffering from severe and frequent symptoms (presenting at least once per week) which significantly interfere with functioning in the areas of thought and cognition; emotion, behaviour and coping; and/or activities of daily living;